 Bringing his wealth of experience into his course MLD-112 Making State and Local Government Work, Glynn focuses on how making policy innovations and change can have the impact desired when implemented in a state or local government context.
 Strategic thinking and strategic planning are the prominent themes as students address analytical challenges and develop the tools that are necessary to produce a successful policy outcome.
 MLD-112 introduces analytical techniques available to assess the specific challenges of a specific situation: 1) analyzing the organizational culture, 2) preparing a correct diagnosis of the policy challenge, 3) identifying issues of race and diversity, and 4) assessing the influence of the political environment.
 Glynn, through cases and scholarship, helps students explore the range of management tools available to public service leaders.
 These tools include 1) setting goals, 2) organizational change, 3) mobilizing the staff, 4) improving the customer experience, 5) project management, and 6) executive leadership.
 Finally, students, using these analytical and management tools, work to address current policy and service delivery challenges like diversity, new technology, increasing traffic, crisis management, and global health.
 This course also features distinguished guest lecturers who are in the heart of current practice.

-This course will be offered at Harvard Kennedy School in Spring 2021.
+This course will be offered at Harvard Kennedy School in Fall 2021.
 If you have any questions about this course, or any other in the MLD curriculum, email Greg Dorchak, MLD Area Administrator.